quarkhopper/The-Reactor/README.md

 - **Centralized Component Registry**: Single source of truth for all component IDs and metadata
 - **State Transition Manager**: Handles all state transitions with validation and timing
 - **Event Bus System**: Facilitates communication between components and the core system
-- **Test Sequence Handler**: Manages component testing and validation
+- **Process Managers**: Manage initialization, testing, startup, and shutdown sequences

 ### Backend (Future Phase)